 All first year students at The College of New Jersey participate in an active living and learning program known as the First Seminar Program, or FSP.
 The First Seminar is a small seminar-style class that all first year students take during their first semester at TCNJ.
 The course enables entering students to work closely with faculty and fellow students on a topic of their choosing outside of their major.
 It offers students an opportunity to engage in an intellectually exciting and challenging experience at the beginning of their college career.

-Each student enrolls in an FSP and is assigned a space in the first year area (Travers, Wolfe, Centennial, Allen, Brewster, Ely, or Norsworthy Halls) within their class.
+Each student enrolls in an FSP and is assigned a space in the first year area (Travers, Wolfe, Centennial, Allen, Brewster, Ely, or Norsworthy Halls).
 For more information on the First Seminar Program, please visit fsp.pages.tcnj.edu.

 How can I request a roommate?